butler-julie/DataExplorationAndVisualization/README.md

 These libraries can be installed via pip, conda, brew, or any other package manager.

 As currently written, the notebook expects the data file (`nuclear_data.tsv`) to be in the same folder as the notebook.
 The easiest way to accomplish this is to clone this repo to your computer (you can followig [Github's tutorial on cloning](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)) and run the notebook from that folder.
 If you want to move the data file to a different directory than the notebook, you will have to adjust code cell 2 to reflect these changes.

+Jupyter notebook can be used to run this tutorial.
+For information on running a notebook with Jupyter, refer to [Jupyter's tutorials](https://docs.jupyter.org/en/latest/).